msys2/msys2.github.io/web/index.md

     :: To complete this update all MSYS2 processes including this terminal will be closed.
 Confirm to proceed [Y/n]
     ```

 6. Run "MSYS2 MSYS" from Start menu.
-Update the rest of the base packages with `pacman -Su`:
+Update the rest of the base packages with `pacman -Syu`:

     ```
-    $ pacman -Su
+    $ pacman -Syu
+     mingw32 is up to date
+     mingw64 is up to date
+     msys is up to date
     :: Starting core system upgrade...
      there is nothing to do
     :: Starting full system upgrade...